15 Tips to Help Someone With Financial Problems

 These steps can offer immediate as well as long-lasting relief to someone in a cash flow crisis.

 1. Give money free and clear.
-Some finance coaches say a clear one-time cash gift is best, if you can afford it, rather than extending a loan you expect to be paid back.
+Some finance coaches say a clear one-time cash gift can be best, if you can afford it, rather than extending a loan you expect to be paid back.
 This way, your friend won’t feel indebted to you.
 Loans might bring up a minefield of problems, including resentments about how the recipient can afford a vacation (or dinner out or new sunglasses) when the debt is still unpaid.

 4. Help set healthy “helping” boundaries.
 Does your sister still pay the cell phone bill for her grown son, now a husband and father?
 Is it him or is it her who’s enabling him and holding on to the past?
 Talk it out.